What is the Ethnic Studies and Social Justice Collaborative

 An annual program organized by City College of San Francisco, The Rosenberg Library & Learning Resource Center and Concert & Lecture Series.

-Project SURVIVE is a peer education program of the Women's Studies department, which trains students to make classrooms presentations on promoting healthy relationships.
-Peer educators, both women and men, suggest resources and information to help students build intimate relationships based on respect and trust.
-They also offer students strategies for identifying, avoiding, and leaving abusive relationships.
+Project SURVIVE, a program of the Women's and Gender Studies department, trains and hires students to make classroom presentations promoting healthy relationships and preventing sexual violence.
+Peer educators of all genders offer resources and information to help students build intimate relationships based on respect and trust.